 Tiruvempavai composed by Manickavasagar starts as a conversation that takes place between two female friends who go to up their friends in the early hours of the morning.
 Similarly there are several verses in Tiruppavai composed by Antal which mentions about the maidens who go to wake their friends in sleep and request them to join in the early morning bath.

 Both Manickavasagar and Antal provide an explanation of the monsoon in their respective Pavaippatals.
 Manikkavacakar's Tiruvempavai describes the rain in striking words.
 He explains that the cloud which goes up in the sky after absorbing the water from the sea turns black like Goddess Uma Devi and strikes lightning which appears like her slim waist, thunders which appear like her anklets, creates rainbow like the godess' curved eye-brows and rains profusely just like her perpetual mercy.
 Antal's Tiruppavai contains a similar description of rain where she requests the clouds not to conceal the water, to raise the sky after absorbing sea water.
 The clouds turn black like Tirumal, strike lightning like the wheel in his arm, the thunder appears like his conch and rain plentifully like the arrows come out of his bow.

-, who ruled the region of Southern India from the 9th to the 12th century AD, both Tiruvempavai and Tiruppavai became much renowned.
+During the period of the Imperial Cholas, who ruled the region of Southern India from the 9th to the 12th century AD, both Tiruvempavai and Tiruppavai became much renowned.